 Emmy nominated actor and television host Cameron Mathison is the co-anchor of the most watched entertainment news program in the world, “Entertainment Tonight.”
 In addition to his work with “ET,” Mathison previously served as feature correspondent for “Good Morning America” and “Extra” and co-hosted the “35th Annual Daytime Emmy Awards.”

-Mathison has appeared on screen in both film and television and is no stranger to television movies, starring in Hallmark Channel originals “A Christmas to Remember” opposite Mira Sorvino and most recently, “At Home in Mitford,” opposite Andie MacDowell.
+Mathison has appeared on screen in both film and television and is no stranger to television movies, starring in Hallmark Channel originals including “A Christmas to Remember” opposite Mira Sorvino, “At Home in Mitford,” opposite Andie MacDowell and most recently, "Very, Very, Valentine" opposite Danica McKellar.
 In addition, he has starred in multiple projects for Hallmark Movies & Mysteries, including “Murder She Baked: Just Desserts,” his fifth movie in the “Murder, She Baked” franchise, following “Murder, She Baked: A Deadly Recipe,” “Murder, She Baked: A Peach Cobbler Mystery,” “Murder, She Baked: A Plum Pudding Murder Mystery,” and “Murder, She Baked: A Chocolate Chip Mystery.”
 Mathison’s other television movie credits include Hallmark Channel’s “Holidaze,” “The Christmas Ornament,” “Window Wonderland,” “My Gal Sunday” and “Along Came a Nanny,” as well as Lifetime’s “The Wife He Met Online” and “Any Mother’s Son,” and ABC Family’s “See Jane Date.”

 Mathison resides in Los Angeles with his wife, Vanessa, and their children, Lucas and Leila.